JahodaPaul/FIT_CTU/RG/README.md

 Package names on ubuntu: libsfml-dev, libbox2d-dev, liblua5.3-dev, cmake

-### Compiling
+### Installation

 1. Go to the &lt;root&gt; directory ( &lt;root&gt; means project root )
 2. Run ``./setup.sh``
 3. Go to the &lt;root&gt;/build directory
-4. Run ``make game``
+4. Run ``make game`

+### How to run project
+1. Go to the &lt;root&gt;/build directory
-3. Run ``./game``
+2. Run ``./game``

-## Instalation

-You can use debian package witch will comes with all necessary files and dependencies.
+### Controls
+You can move using arrow keys.
+Pause game with Escape and shoot with space bar.
+These key bindings can be changed in settings.

-## Project architecture
+### Project architecture

-Project uses MVC architecture and is divided int 4 main folders:
+Project uses MVC architecture and is divided into 5 main directories:
-* Model         ( game data and physical simulation (box2D) )
+* Model         ( Game data and physical simulation (box2D) )
-* Controller    ( communication between Model and View )
+* Controller    ( Communication between Model and View )
-* View          ( game graphics (sfml) and user input
+* View          ( Game graphics (sfml) and user input )
-* Util          ( There stored classes used across all project ex.: Logger, Observer, Subject... )
+* Util          ( Classes used across the application ex.: Logger, Observer, Subject... )
-* NPC           ( Basically part of Model, NPC manages market and trading data )
+* NPC           ( Manages market, trading and non-combat NPC's.
+Basically part of the Model. )

-We use observer pattern for fast communication between model and View.
+We use observer pattern for fast communication between Model and View.<br/>
-Lua is used for user scripting ( playing sound on entity hurt... ) and default configuration of some game objects ( for example animations )
+Lua is used for user scripting ( playing sound when is entity damaged ect. ) and default configuration of some game objects ( for example animations )

-## Changelog
+### Changelog

 see [CHANGELOG](CHANGELOG.md)

-## Results
+### Results
 Project was graded 50 out of 50 points obtainable.